 A good estate plan will help you prepare for the future and manage the present.
-It will benefit you and your heirs immensely.
+It is the difference between deciding how your assets will benefit you, your loved ones, and the charity you care about, or letting the state decide for you.

-Estate planning isn’t just for rich people or older people.
+Estate planning isn't just for rich people or older people.
 Everyone should do it.
-It can begin with the simplicity of writing a will, but it can also involve trusts, changing beneficiaries of life insurance policies and retirement accounts, selecting guardians for minor children, providing lifetime income for yourself and others, minimizing taxes and other estate settlement costs, or passing on business interests and providing for your charitable interests.
+It can begin with simply writing a will, but it can also involve trusts, changing beneficiaries of life insurance policies and retirement accounts, selecting guardians for minor children, providing lifetime income for yourself and others, passing on business interests, providing for your charitable interests, and minimizing taxes and other estate settlement costs.

-Here you can learn how to get started.
-A little informed preparation can go a long way in building your confidence in this process.
+We can help you to get started.
+A little informed preparation can go a long way toward saving you money and building your confidence in this process.

 We spend a lifetime building, preserving and managing our estates.
 Thus, it is only right that we make thoughtful choices about how our estate will be distributed at death.
 Another critical issue for people with minor children is who will become the legal guardian of the children in the event of an untimely death of both parents.
 A will is essential to accomplishing these objectives.
 (Jointly owned assets and named beneficiaries of a life insurance policy or retirement plan will not be affected by the lack of a valid will, unless those named are no longer living.)